 Students' drinks reception

-Qualified CIPFA members and students met in the City Tavern in Newcastle to exchange stories about their experiences of CIPFA training and how well this had served them in their professional careers.
+Qualified CIPFA members and students met in the City Tavern in Newcastle in September 2016 to exchange stories about their experiences of CIPFA training and how well this had served them in their professional careers.
 While the CIPFA professional qualification has continued to evolve to meet the ever-changing need of the finance manager, what continues to be evident is the benefit gained from a network of peers and trusted colleagues.
 Those members present represented a broad range of sectors covering local authorities, health, education and IT, emphasising the range of options CIPFA can provide.

 Company financial reporting revision quiz